makerdao/mips/MIP61/MIP61.md

 > If I don’t delegate my MKR, why should I contribute to the expenses of those that do?
 I am receiving no benefit from this, and in fact may be harmed by a delegate who votes against my wishes.

 - Active engagement of delegates with the community and each other.
 This is unlikely if MKR holders hire their own delegates.
 Robust discussion and engagement should lead to better decision-making for the protocol.
 - Consistency in defense of the hat.
-If the protocol is paying, it can require the delegates to vote every week in order to receive their compensation.
-Bigger hat = more secure protocol.
+If the protocol compensates Recognized Delegates, they can be incentivized to vote regularly in order to receive their compensation.
+If more MKR is securing the hat, the Maker Protocol is more secure.
 - MKR holders paying their own delegates is unlikely to happen because it is not in their best interests to do so.
-It is in MKR holders best interests to let someone else (i.e., the largest MKR holder) spend their time and resources governing the system.
+It is in MKR holders best interests to let someone else (i.e. the largest MKR holder) spend their time and resources governing the system.
 Given that it is obfuscated who the largest MKR holder is, everyone assumes it is not them, and no one pays the costs.

-The only way to force cooperation is to have the protocol pay for delegates, such that the cost is divided between all MKR holders.
+The only way to force cooperation is to have the Maker Protocol pay for Recognized Delegates, such that the cost is divided between all MKR holders.
 Is this unfair for smaller MKR holders that actively vote?
 Yes, absolutely.
-But smaller MKR holders that actively vote cannot secure the hat or pass proposals without significant cooperation from other smaller MKR holders - and again, it is not in their best interests to do so given their relative vote-weight.
+But smaller MKR holders that actively vote cannot secure the hat or pass proposals without significant cooperation from other smaller MKR holders - and again, it is not in their best interests to do so given their relative vote-weight, especially in a high-gas environment, as the cost of voting for polls can become obstructive.

 Vote outcomes are largely determined by how well voters are informed.
-As recognized delegates hold a great deal of voting weight, MKR holders are strongly motivated to encourage delegates to be as informed as possible, deliberate on questions of governance in depth, and engage in discussion with all stakeholders to gain the broadest possible perspective on the questions presented before them to decide.
-Compensation will help free delegates from some of their other responsibilities.
-For outstanding delegates, a secondary goal of compensation is to retain talent and prevent poaching of delegates by other businesses.
+As Recognized Delegates hold a great deal of voting weight, MKR holders are strongly motivated to encourage delegates to be as informed as possible, deliberate on questions of Governance in depth, and engage in discussion with all stakeholders to gain the broadest possible perspective on the questions presented before them to decide.
+Compensation will help free Recognized Delegates from some of their other responsibilities.
+For outstanding Recognized Delegates, a secondary goal of compensation is to retain talent and prevent poaching other businesses or protocols.

 ### Specific Goals

-1. Delegate compensation should be positively correlated with MKR weight.
+1. Recognized Delegate compensation should be positively correlated with MKR weight.
-2. There should be a per-delegate maximum compensation because we do not expect a large difference in performance among outstanding delegates.
+2. There should be a per-delegate maximum compensation because we do not expect a large difference in performance among outstanding Recognized Delegates.
-3. Compensation should be positively skewed toward delegates with smaller MKR weight to encourage recruitment of new delegates.
+3. Compensation should be positively skewed toward Recognized Delegates with smaller MKR weight to encourage recruitment of new Recognized Delegates.
-4. The compensation formula should discourage [zero-sum thinking](https://en.wikipedia.org/wiki/Zero-sum_thinking) among delegates.
-One delegate's compensation should be as independent as possible from another delegate's compensation.
+4. The compensation formula should discourage [zero-sum thinking](https://en.wikipedia.org/wiki/Zero-sum_thinking) among Recognized Delegates.
+One Recognized Delegate's compensation should be as independent as possible from another Recognized Delegate's compensation.

+### Performance Modifier Motivation

+The intention behind the Performance Modifier is that these parameters be considered over the duration of time that a Recognized Delegate is active.
+The advantage of such an approach is that it allows Recognized Delegates that have been performing at high levels flexibility in terms of unexpected ability to vote, for example, in the event of illness, or planned inactivity, such as a vacation period.
+If a Recognized Delegate's parameters were calculated on a rolling-basis, for example over three months, taking a week off would have an outsized effect on compensation, particularly if it was a week with a large number of Governance Polls.
+If it is difficult or uneconomical for Recognized Delegates to take time off when required, there is potential this could lead to burnout and this is consequently undesirable.

 ## Relevant Information